Acknowledgement and Reference Policy

 2. Where intellectual contributions have been made by the GSC, collaborators are required to discuss potential and pending publications based on these contributions with the relevant GSC scientists or staff to identify appropriate co-authorship.

 3. At a minimum, acknowledgement of the work of the GSC should be included in peer-reviewed publications.
-The following sentence can be incorporated into the Acknowledgements section of the article: “The authors wish to acknowledge the BC Cancer Agency Genome Sciences Centre, Vancouver, Canada for [activity]”.
+The following sentence can be incorporated into the Acknowledgements section of the article: “The authors wish to acknowledge Canada's Michael Smith Genome Sciences Centre, Vancouver, Canada for [activity].
+A full list of funders of infrastructure and research supporting the services accessed is available at www.bcgsc.ca/about/funding_support”.

-4. Alternatively, acknowledgements can appear in the text of peer-reviewed publications, for example in the Materials and Methods sections.
-A suggested sentence for inclusion is: “[Activity] was performed by the BC Cancer Agency Genome Sciences Centre, Vancouver, Canada”.
+4. In addition, acknowledgements should appear in the text of peer-reviewed publications, for example in the Materials and Methods sections.
+A suggested sentence for inclusion is: “[Activity] was performed by Canada's Michael Smith Genome Sciences Centre, Vancouver, Canada”.

 We would be very pleased to receive notification when collaborators publish papers acknowledging the GSC.